roman-milk/roman-milk.github.io/phillips-family-curse.md

+===

- ****** The Phillips Family Curse Ch.
-03 ****** byTheTalkMan© What had happened to me?
+What had happened to me?
 How had I fallen so far?
 These last few months, since the reunion, I had just felt so... listless.
 All these choices were being made for me.
 I was being pulled along, from one slutty relative to another, being drawn into sex with beautiful women without even having to work for it.
 I mean, that probably sounded good to a lot of guys, but I liked where I was before with Sandy.
 I liked feeling like my own man, making up my own mind on things, taking control of my own life, my own decisions.
 Now, I was just being pushed around.
 I had no agency.
 I had been truly transformed into a walking dick for these women.
 They would happily continue with this arrangement, but I needed more than that.
 This wasn't gonna work for me long term.
 I needed to step up.
 I needed to find my place in life.
 I needed to find my place and accept it, to unleash all these pent up feelings these girls were trying to suppress in me.

  I was home, but I felt like a stranger.
 I had been so fundamentally changed by the events I had gone through that this didn't feel like home anymore.
 It didn't feel right.
 And that was what I needed.
 I needed to find my place.
 I needed to find that one person who brought out the best in me, who made me feel things I could never experience with any other.
 I needed to be able to bring out the real me, and not feel so boxed in and pushed around.
 I needed to express myself.